pejoDev/Qbook/README.md

 #### State management

 State management class is class that provides state for saving data on runtime.
 Data can be access through whole project by injecting state class to client component.
 State management is actually BehaviorSubject that contains data.

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.